 Please abide by our COVID Safe rules at all times.
 They are in place to keep you safe, us safe, our jobs safe, our business safe and our greater community safe.

 If you, or anyone in your group or family, have any cold or flu-like symptoms prior to arriving at Valhalla, please do not come.
 Give us a call and cancel.
-We will refund your paid tariff.
-Please advise cancellation with as much notice as possible so we can offer the room to another guest.
+We will provide a credit.

 Confirm by email or SMS 0410 915 105 that neither yourself nor anyone in your group/family has any cold or flu-like symptoms.